Central Virginia

 • 00:53:37

-There was a TJPDC earlier this year had to do something as a public hearing, I think.
+There was, the TJPDC earlier this year had to do something as a public hearing, I think.

 • 00:53:44

-I mean, it was a non-event because no one showed up, but right.
+I mean, it was a non-event because no one showed it off.

 • 00:53:47